25 Oldest Cities in Europe

 Attractions that highlight the past include Castelo de S. Jorge, constructed by the Moors in the mid-11th century.

-8. Chalcis, Greece
+9. Chalcis, Greece (Tie)

-Occupied by residents since 1200 BC and known as Negroponte during the Middle Ages, Chalcis is the main village of the Greek island of Euboea.
+Occupied by residents since 1200 B.C. and known as Negroponte during the Middle Ages, Chalcis is the main village of the Greek island of Euboea.

 The city's Greco-Jewish past makes it one of the oldest continuous Jewish communities in Europe.
 Also of note from its past: Ships set off from Chalcis during the Trojan War.